owenshen24/golb/contents/muse/Why-P-values-Are-Problematic.md

 So we're locked into this weird limbo where we want our sample sizes to be large enough to rule out noise in our measurements–but not too large, such that the p-values are only small if the difference between the two groups is meaningful, i.e. a non-trivial effect.

+### p-values should not be the main gatekeeper for journals

+Despite decades of pushback, including a very recent [rebuke](https://amstat.tandfonline.com/doi/full/10.1080/00031305.2019.1583913) from the American Statistical Association, the $p < 0.05$ paradigm refuses to die.
+It's not just the journals.
+Other students in my course, who are in  education studies graduate courses have spoken about focusing on p-values.
+My first statistics class focused on p-values.
+Heck, even a recent [science-focused anime](https://www.crunchyroll.com/science-fell-in-love-so-i-tried-to-prove-it/episode-6-science-types-fell-in-love-so-they-tried-kissing-792895) showed it too.

+To be clear, p-values *do*, at the very least, address sampling error, which is probably the only thing they have going for them.
+They can quantify the variation we might see in our samples and help identify when certain results are extreme.

+So that's useful at least.

+(Except confidence intervals can do that too, and they're arguably more informative.)

+(Please let the $p < 0.05$ paradigm die.)